osu-cs340-ecampus/react-starter-app/README.md

 This guide was developed by [Devin Daniels](https://github.com/devingdaniels) and [Zachary Maes](https://github.com/zacmaes) under the supervision of [Dr. Michael Curry](mailto:michael.curry@oregonstate.edu) and [Dr. Danielle Safonte](mailto:danielle.safonte@oregonstate.edu).

-## TL;DR
+## TLDR
+Assuming you are ssh logged into flip or classwork osu servers.
+To view the application you must be logged into the osu vpn service.
 1. Clone the starter app repository: `git clone git@github.com:osu-cs340-ecampus/react-starter-app.git`
+   - Follow the git guide on canvas, you may need a git
 2. Navigate to the `/App` directory: `cd react-starter-app/App`
 3. Set up the frontend:
-   1. Change directory to frontend: `cd frontend`
+   - Change directory to frontend: `cd frontend`
-   2. Install necessary packages: `npm install`
+   - Install necessary packages: `npm install`
-   3. Launch the frontend: `npm start`
+   - Launch the frontend: `npm start`
 4. Set up the backend:
-   1. Change directory to backend: `cd ../backend`
+   - Change directory to backend: `cd ../backend`
-   2. Install necessary packages: `npm install`
+   - Install necessary packages: `npm install`
-   3. Launch the backend: `npm start`
+   - Launch the backend: `npm start`
 5. Begin your development journey: Happy Hacking!

 ## Overview

 This guide is tailored for students enrolled in CS 340 who aim to develop their final project using React.js, Node/Express, and MySQL.
+The goal of this repo is to provide you with the basic structure of a React/Vite + Express/Node full-stack application, including a few example SQL queries.

 The starter code provided in this guide encompasses essential components such as tool setup, infrastructure for building and running your application, and guidelines for deploying your application to OSU's Flip server.